 Q. What does being a journal editor mean to you and what do you find most rewarding about this role?

-Q. What are your biggest challenges as Editor-in-Chief of Clinical Immunology?
+Q. What are your biggest challenges as editor of Physics Letters B?
 How do you overcome these challenges and what extra support can Elsevier provide?

 Q. In many areas of research, the growth of paper submissions is outpacing the growth of qualified reviewers and resulting in pressure on the peer-review system.
 What do you think the solution to this problem is and how do you see the peer-review process changing in the future?

 A. I believe that the peer-review process is critical in maintaining the quality of scientific publishing and it is here to stay.
 As an editor, it is important to have close scientific ties with the community.
 It is colleagues in the field who accomplish the arduous task of preparing a timely review, motivated by their responsibility to the field and my editorial office.

 Q. We have observed that researchers are increasingly accessing journal content online at an article level, i.e. the researcher digests content more frequently on an article basis rather than a journal basis.
 How do you think this affects the visibility of your journal among authors?

 A. Indeed, the articles in my field are typically posted on a bulletin board (arXiv) prior to being published.
 Thus my community has access to the articles prior to their publication.
 Nevertheless, the community still insists on publishing in peer-reviewed journals and it then accesses the published versions online.